ser-ge/ask_before_you_act/README.md

 generalisation performance compared to a baseline agent unable to ask questions.
-Through grounding the emergent natural language questions, the agent can reason about the dynamics of its environment to the point that it can ask new, relevant questions when deployed to a novel environ-men
+Through grounding the emergent natural language questions, the agent can reason about the dynamics of its environment to the point that it can ask new, relevant questions when deployed to a novel environ-men.

+## Installation